Dirac particle in Newman-Unti-Tamburino spacetime: Introduction

-The geodesics in NUT spacetimes were studied extensively \cite{Zimmerman1989,Nouri-Zonoz1997,Vandeev2022}.
-Howe\-ver, the quantum-mechanical problems in the background of NUT spacetime were explored insufficiently.
-In \cite{Nouri-Zonoz2004}, the Maxwell equations in Taub-NUT space were solved within the Newman–Penrose formalism.
+Geodesics in NUT spacetimes were studied extensively \cite{Zimmerman1989,Nouri-Zonoz1997,Vandeev2022}.
+Howe\-ver, quantum-mechanical problems in the background of NUT spacetime were investigated insufficiently.
+In \cite{Nouri-Zonoz2004}, the Maxwell equations in Taub-NUT space were solved within the Newman-Penrose formalism.
 The Dirac equation in Taub-NUT curved space was considered in the paper \cite{5a}.
-As will be shown below, the results obtained in \cite{5a} are not correct.
+However, as will be shown below, the variable separation in \cite{5a} has been performed in a wrong way, and the obtained radial equation system does not have a correct solution of the Dirac equation.

-In this paper, we will examine the quantum-mechanical problem of a spin 1/2 particle in the background of original NUT metric, and construct the analytical solutions of angular and radial systems, derived after separating the variables.
+In this paper, we examine the quantum-mechanical problem of a spin 1/2 particle in the background of the original NUT metric, construct analytical solutions of angular and radial systems derived after separating the variables in Dirac equation and investigate the effects of the NUT charge on the scattering process.